Comecrudan languages

 Comecrudan refers to a group of possibly related languages spoken in the southernmost part of Texas and in northern Mexico along the Rio Grande of which Comecrudo is the best known.
+These were spoken by the Comecrudo people.
 Very little is known about these languages or the people who spoke them.
 Knowledge of them primarily consists of word lists collected by European missionaries and explorers.
 All Comecrudan languages are extinct.